mroberts1/BOOTSTRA.386/manual/index.md

 # Software begins

 "Look, we aren't going to outsell Microsoft or Apple.
 They are too entrenched and their positions are too defensible.
 But this doesn't mean we can't change the world."
 I look at Chuck and everyone, "It's our time to make a lasting mark on the future of computing.
 When it comes to impact, I'd rather make change than cash, it'd be nice to have both.
 But change is in reach and cash, not so much.
 Let's just build the future.

+"FNC isn't GOD" Orion snaps back.
+"Well... actually it is only off by one letter" Kat replies.

 ---